Local inference

 # import main class

 Then, you can perform the same actions as in the CLI.
-To serve:
+Specify preference for verbosity of status messages (automatically succinct).
+To fetch and serve:

 To make predictions for Halicin and Ibuprofen: